CMS families continue to push back as they prepare for transition to new feeder patterns

 There has been an outpouring of support for the draft that was voted in by school leaders on Tuesday.

-During the public hearing, one parent said, “Draft three does the best job at balancing socio-economic status across the south Charlotte high schools,” while another said, “it achieves what I thought was impossible, an equitable SES across all of the schools.”
+During the public hearing, one parent said, “Draft 3 does the best job at balancing socio-economic status across the south Charlotte high schools,” while another said, “It achieves what I thought was impossible, an equitable SES across all of the schools.”

 However, there is still a massive number of parents who feel ignored by district leaders.